Introduction: Repurposed Ski- Firewood Rack

 Measure 26 inches from both the tip and the tail of each ski and draw a line on the face side of the skis.

-Method 2: Go old school and use a mitre box to get the 45 degree angle.
+Method 2: Go old school with a mitre box to get the 45 degree angle.
 Use a hack saw for the cut.
 It will go through the metal edges and wood or composite material of any ski.
 Much slower but definitely safer.

-Method 3: Alternatively, you could cut them off square, no 45 degree angle using a hack saw.
+Method 3: Alternatively, you could cut them off square, no 45 degree, angle using a hack saw, or a hand grinder with a carbide or diamond wheel.
 It won't look as professional but 99% of people won't even notice.

 Step 2: Measure and Drill Ski Pieces